USA Swimming calls for Tokyo Games postponement

 The USOPC has so far backed the IOC’s position and said it will continue to do so as long it is satisfied health and safety is not compromised, telling athletes to continue to train as long as they can do so in a safe environment.

-USOPC CEO Sarah Hirshland said on Friday, prior to the USA Swimming statement, that athletes should continue to prepare for the Games while taking precautions.

-“We are very clearly encouraging everyone in our community to put their safety and the safety of those in their communities and those around them first, following the guidance of local health officials above and beyond anything else,” Hirshland said in a conference call following a USOPC board meeting.
+“We are very clearly encouraging everyone in our community to put their safety and the safety of those in their communities and those around them first,” Hirshland said in a conference call following a USOPC board meeting.

 “We’re also asking athletes if it is available to them and in a safe and in an appropriate environment, based on local health official guidance, to continue to do what they can to prepare themselves for competition.”

-Hirshland said the training schedules of athletes had been significantly disrupted, but the USOPC was asking them to be “creative and nimble”.

-Underscoring the difficulty athletes face in finding safe and suitable facilities, Hirshland confirmed that both USOPC training centres, including the one where its headquarters is located in Colorado Springs, have been closed by the outbreak.
+Underscoring the difficulty athletes face in finding safe and suitable facilities, Hirshland confirmed that both USOPC training centres, including the one where its headquarters is located in Colorado Springs, have been closed due to the outbreak.

-“A number of athletes have left the training centre because they are not able to train there and to go and spend time with their loved ones,” said Hirshland.

-“We are certainly enormously supportive of everyone finding support structure and infrastructure where they feel safe.”

 Hirshland conceded the outbreak has caused significant disruption to Olympic qualifying events, which she said was likely to continue.

-The U.S. swimming (June 21-28), gymnastics (June 25-28) and track and field (June 21-28) trials have so far not been impacted, but many others including wrestling, rowing, canoe and shooting have been postponed.
+Team trials for U.S. swimming in Omaha (June 21-28), gymnastics in St. Louis (June 25-28) and track and field in Eugene, Oregon (June 21-28) have so far not been impacted, but many others including wrestling, rowing, canoe and shooting have been postponed.

 “Our teams are working very hard to partner with each sport and national governing body and the athletes from those sports to determine how to adapt team selection and selection criteria so we are prepared for a variety of potential outcomes,” said Hirshland.